andersoncontreira/serverless-python-template/README.md

 ./scripts/pylint.sh ./app.py
 ```

-## AutoPEP8
+## Code Format
-To run autopep8 on the project's source code, run the following command:
+To run the code formation  on the project's source code, run the following command:
 ```bash
 ./scripts/autopep8.sh
 ```